How is acute myeloid leukemia diagnosed?

 Computed tomography (CT) scan

-This test can help tell if any lymph nodes or organs in your body are enlarged.
+This test can help show if any lymph nodes or organs in your body are enlarged.
 It isn’t usually needed to diagnose AML, but it may be done if your doctor suspects the leukemia is growing in an organ, like your spleen.

 Before the test, you may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 You may need an IV line through which the contrast dye is injected.
 Injecting contrast dye can cause a feeling of flushing or warmth, in the face or elsewhere.
 Some people get hives or, rarely, more serious allergic reactions like trouble breathing and low blood pressure.
-Be sure to tell the doctor if you have ever had a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor if you have any allergies or have ever had a reaction to any contrast material used for x-rays.

 Magnetic resonance imaging (MRI) scan